 - Spread a thin layer of béchamel in the bottom of the prepared dish.
 Arrange a single layer of the lasagna noodles over the sauce.
 Spread just enough béchamel over the pasta to cover it, and sprinkle half of the mozzarella over the béchamel.
-Sprinkle about 1/5 of the Parmigiano (about one-fifth of it) over the mozzarella.
+Sprinkle about 1/5 of the Parmigiano over the mozzarella.
 Arrange another layer of noodles in the dish and spread béchamel over them.
 Sprinkle the Gorgonzola and a little more Parmigiano on top.
-Arrange a third layer of noodles in the dish and cover with béchamel.
+Arrange a third layer of noodles in the dish and cover them with béchamel.
 Sprinkle the Fontina and more Parmigiano on top.
 Arrange a fourth layer of noodles in the dish and spread béchamel over the pasta, reserving enough of the sauce for the top.
 Sprinkle the remaining mozzarella and some Parmigiano on top, reserving enough Parmigiano for the top.
 Cover with a final layer of noodles and of béchamel.
 Sprinkle the remaining Parmigiano on top.
-(The lasagna may be assembled and stored, unbaked, in the refrigerator for up to 2 days or in the freezer for up to 1 month.
-If frozen, let it thaw in the refrigerator overnight.
-Bring to room temperature before baking.)

 Recipe Testers’ Reviews

 Originally published November 7, 2011